Chapter 11.5 – Port-City Relationships

 2. Port-City Interactions: Divergence

 Early civilizations settled in proximity to commercial crossroads and trading places.
 At that time, there was a distinctive correlation between the existence/success of a port and the development of the urban area.
-Economic changes in the twentieth century ended with the reorganization of port activities and how they utilize the land.
-Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, initiating abandonment or diminution of land use intensity of waterfronts in cities.
+Economic changes in the twentieth century culminated in the reorganization of port activities and their land utilization.
+Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, initiating the abandonment or diminution of land use intensity of waterfronts in cities.
 Ancient port areas were abandoned, and the link between city and port decayed.
 Ports usually did not pay much attention to activities concerning reclaiming neglected areas, but left them to deteriorate or rented them to industries from sectors unrelated to the main domain of port business.

-- The migration of several terminals towards peripheral locations.
+• Terminal migration.
+The migration of several terminals towards peripheral locations is underway.
 The need for additional space and deeper drafts has encouraged terminal operators to seek new sites that are located further away from conventional sites.

-- Safety and security issues have become more salient, so that access to port areas, particularly terminals, is restricted.
+• Safety and security issues.
+They have become more salient, so that access to port areas, particularly terminals, is restricted.
 Ports and harbors are gated and protected areas that the public cannot readily access, particularly in container terminals.

-- Hinterland accessibility has improved, implying that the majority of economic activities using the port are located further inland and much less, as was conventionally the case, in close proximity to port terminals.
+• Hinterland accessibility.
+The majority of economic activities using the port are located further inland and much less, as was conventionally the case, in close proximity to port terminals.
 There is a dissociation between port-related industrial and manufacturing employment.

-The outcome is that ports are increasingly economically integrated entities with global supply chains and are environmentally disruptive to and disconnected from their urban areas.
-As such, ports are feeling a pressure to get a social license to operate in order to secure trust and support from communities when involved in expansion projects.
+The outcome is that ports are increasingly economically integrated entities with global supply chains and have environmental externalities, and are disconnected from their urban areas.
+As such, ports are feeling pressure to get a social license to operate in order to secure trust and support from communities when involved in expansion projects.
 However, the same processes that have promoted a divergence between ports and their cities have created opportunities to redevelop older port areas that became abandoned or underused.

 3. Waterfront Redevelopment